2FA: Two-Factor Authentication Option for WordPress

 When you see such a window, that means your authorization code has been sent to your e-mail and you have 10 minutes to input it.

-After you enabled CleanTalk 2FA you can switch it to Google Authentication.
-There are two ways of using the Google 2FA App:
+After enabling CleanTalk 2FA, each user can switch it to authentication via one-time passcodes.
+There are two ways to use the app for 2FA one-time codes:

-How to enable 2FA using a mobile device
+How to enable one-time passcodes using a mobile device

 3. You should see the QR code and the manual activation code.